 - Serve soup sprinkled with cheese or parsley, if desired.
-Can be served in hollowed-out, whole-grain dinner rolls as bread bowls.
+Can be served in large, hollowed-out, whole-grain rolls as bread bowls.

 Onions: For this recipe, we prefer to use frozen diced onions for two reasons.
 Of course, it saves the step of chopping the onions yourself.
 More importantly, however, the frozen onions break down better and become softer in the slow cooker, especially when cooking this soup quickly on high or for only six hours on low.
 You can certainly use fresh onion, chopped to equal 2 cups, if you would prefer your onions to be a bit more firm and crunchy in the final soup.